 The assessment will involve completing a variety of exercises including an interview, written exercise and a briefing exercise.

-If you are successful at your assessment you will be placed within a talent pool.
+If you are successful at your in-force interview and assessment centre, you will be placed within a talent pool.

 You will be invited to complete a number of pre-appointment checks at Police Headquarters, Portishead.
 These will include:

 - substance misuse test

 Candidates will be brought forward depending on the organisational demand at the time.
 Pre-appointment checks will be staggered to ensure they do not expire prior to you being offered a course place.